 The Journal is in its 79th year of serving the educational needs of African Methodism.

 REQUEST FOR ARTICLES

-The Editor welcomes unsolicited original articles that address the teaching ministry and its challenges in African Methodism and the broader community.
-The Journal provides a forum for presentations on religion, educational, social, political, economical, cultural, public policy, and international issues in Christian Education, which promote and fulfill the purpose of the AME Department of Christian Education as stated in The Book of Doctrine and Discipline of the African Methodist Episcopal Church.
+The editor welcomes unsolicited original articles that address the teaching ministry and its challenges in African Methodism and the broader community.
+The Journal provides a forum for presentations on religious, educational, social, political, economic, cultural, public policy, and international issues in Christian Education, which promote and fulfill the purpose of the AME Department of Christian Education as stated in The Book of Doctrine and Discipline of the African Methodist Episcopal Church.

-1. All copy must be typed, double-spaced on one side only of standard 8-1/2 x 11-inch-wide bond paper, with one-inch margin on all sides.
+1. All copy must be typed, double-space on one side only of standard 8 ½ x 11-inch-wide bond paper, with one-inch margin on all sides.
 The copy should be printed on a letter-quality printer on standard paper.
-Extra wide, continuous feed, or line computer papers are not acceptable.
-It is also helpful to provide submission on CD or flash drive in MS Word.
-The preferred method is an email with an attachment sent to email@example.com .
+Extra wide, continuous feed or line computer papers are not acceptable.
+It is also helpful to provide submission on a USB flash drive in MS Word.
+The preferred and most common method of submission is an email with an attachment sent to firstname.lastname@example.org.

-2. Style, format, and spelling in The Journal of Christian Education are governed by The Chicago Manual Style 16th Edition (Chicago: University of Chicago Press, 1993) and American Heritage Dictionary of the English Language (Boston: Houghton Mifflin, 2000).
+2. Style, format, and spelling in The Journal of Christian Education generally are governed by The Chicago Manual Style 17th Edition (Chicago: University of Chicago Press, 2017) and American Heritage Dictionary of the English Language (Boston: Houghton Mifflin, 2000).

-4. Authors are urged to use non-sexist language.
+4. Authors are urged to use inclusive language.

 5. The Christian Education Department will immediately disqualify any material deemed to be plagiarized or which contains an infringement on copyrights.